Christopher Morris (news presenter): Work with BBC and Sky News

 Morris was the only television journalist to accompany Bob Geldof on all his visits to the famine-stricken countries of Africa after Band Aid and Live Aid when his reports for BBC TV News helped to raise £70 million in aid.
-Other major assignments he covered for the BBC and Sky News was the first television interview with Anthony Blunt after the master spy's exposure by Prime Minister Margaret Thatcher; Spain's re-opening of the border with the Rock of Gibraltar 13 years after it was closed by Franco; the 1989 earthquake in San Francisco; the fall of the Berlin Wall; the attempted coup in Russia against president Mikhail Gorbachev; the release after 27 years in prison and first face-to-face interview with Nelson Mandela on his long walk to freedom before becoming South Africa's first black President; | the assassinations of India's prime ministers Indira Gandhi and, 7 years later, her son, Rajiv Gandhi; the election of Bill Clinton for his first term as US president; the murder trial in Los Angeles, lasting 9 months, of O. J. Simpson; the murder of the Italian fashion designer Gianni Versace shot dead outside his mansion in Miami; and the handover of Hong Kong to China.

-He has also reported on several Royal tours for BBC Television with Queen Elizabeth and the Duke of Edinburgh in Canada and Australia, with Prince Charles and Prince Harry in Africa, the royal wedding and honeymoon of Prince Charles and Diana, Princess of Wales and on their first-ever royal tour together in Australia and New Zealand.
+Other major assignments he covered for the BBC and Sky News was the first television interview with Anthony Blunt after the master spy's exposure by Prime Minister Margaret Thatcher; Spain's re-opening of the border with the Rock of Gibraltar 13 years after it was closed by Franco; the 1989 earthquake in San Francisco; the fall of the Berlin Wall; the attempted coup in Russia against president Mikhail Gorbachev; the release after 27 years in prison and first face-to-face interview with Nelson Mandela. the assassinations of Indira Gandhi and later her son Rajiv Gandhi; the election of Bill Clinton for his first term as US president; the murder trial of O. J. Simpson; the murder of the Italian fashion designer Gianni Versace shot dead outside his mansion in Miami; and the handover of Hong Kong to China.
+He has also reported on several Royal tours for BBC Television with Queen Elizabeth II and Prince Philip, Duke of Edinburgh in Canada and Australia, with Prince Charles and Prince Harry in Africa, the royal wedding and honeymoon of Prince Charles and Diana, Princess of Wales and on their first-ever royal tour together in Australia and New Zealand.
 He was the Sky News commentator at RAF Northolt for the return of the princess after she was killed in Paris, and later for her funeral at Althorp.
 While at BBC TV News, Morris was the newsreader on the day Lord Mountbatten was murdered by the IRA.
 The audience that night of 26 million is still the record for a British TV news bulletin as ITN was on strike.
 It's a record unlikely ever to be surpassed with the proliferation of so many digital satellite channels.